Skip to content

 What does an LEF membership actually get you?

 Strip away the marketing and the membership (around $75 a year) buys three concrete things.
 First, access to staff health advisors who’ll talk through your blood results — useful as a sounding board, with the obvious caveat that they’re employed by a company that sells supplements, so weigh their suggestions accordingly.
 Second, discounted pricing on the direct-access blood panels, which is where the real recurring value sits if you actually re-test.
-Third, the protocol library — a few hundred goal-organised regimens, each citing the research behind it.
+Third, the protocol library — around 130 condition-organised regimens, each citing the research behind it.

 That citation habit is the genuinely unusual part.
 LEF tends to publish more references per product claim than most of the industry, and it runs Life Extension Magazine as a monthly digest of emerging research.
 Read both with a clear eye: heavy citation is a real transparency signal, but a company summarising the science that sells its own products is not a neutral referee.
 Use the references as a starting point to check claims yourself, not as a verdict.